Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 • and some of its most important characteristics

 We’ll walk you through a 100% hands-on tutorial on how to get started with Jest.
 You’ll learn more about the vocabulary associated with Jest testing, like mocks and spies.
 Also, we’ll cover some of the basics of Jest testing, like using describe blocks and the keywords it and expect.
 Finally, we’ll take a look at snapshot testing and why it’s particularly useful for front-end testing.
+Plus, we’ll dive into testing asynchronous code, integrating jest with CI/CD, and troubleshooting common issues.
 Let’s get started!

 The topic of software testing can often feel overwhelming.
 There are just too many types of testing, each operating on a different layer, verifying distinct aspects of the application and offering its unique type of feedback.